 Student budget or royal palace

-Although I have been painting Sri Lanka as this very budget friendly place to visit as a student, the other end of the spectrum can be found as well.
+Although I have been painting Sri Lanka as this very budget-friendly place to visit as a student, the other end of the spectrum can be found as well.
 Sri Lanka has been expanding its hospitality range in the latest years.
 Extravagant hotels have become less and less rare.
-Especially since Sri Lanka was rediscovered a few years ago by travelling agencies who sold it as the perfect “honeymoon” experience for newlyweds.
+Especially since Sri Lanka was rediscovered a few years ago by traveling agencies who sold it as the perfect "honeymoon" experience for newlyweds.
 For those of you who can afford it, more luxurious variations of the Sri Lankan experience can be found, making it an all-around appealing destination for many.

 For the adventurous ones among us: there are still a vast majority of hostels and homes stays available!
 Since Sri Lanka is only starting to become a sought-after destination, the country largely remains untouched and as effortlessly beautiful and enigmatic as it was before.

 The last aspect of Sri Lanka that really got me was the never-ending nature.
 This means that so far, the country has remained in a very pure and vastly untouched state.
 Having just come from Singapore, you can only imagine how surprised and (positively) overwhelmed I was when exploring Sri Lanka.
 I had never seen leaves so green, trees so tall or waterfalls so deep as at that very moment.
 A lot of oohs and aahs were spent in those ten days, leaving me breathless at several occasions.

 Although I like being aware about my carbon dioxide foot-print, I do not have the most environmentally sustainable lifestyle.
 And I own up to it.
 But seeing nature in its purest form definitely impacted me and even influenced my behavior.
 Of course, I am not pretending like I had this epiphany which changed my life forever but I do have to admit that this country had some insane landscapes!